lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The second two panels of the comic, however, draw attention to distinctly social human processes which often accelerate the decay of digital images.
 In the third panel, the stick figures have slightly shrunk, and beneath them we can see some icons of a computer menu.
 Implied in this panel is the idea that we are no longer looking at a copy of the image file itself, but a screenshot someone has taken of the image open on their computer.
 The final panel adds another layer of screenshotting through the mobile phone menu at the top, and two different watermarks implying that the image has been reposted at several image-sharing websites.
 The relevant lesson here is: \[???\]

 The inevitability of digital decay has been acknowledged in informal cultural circles online, such as this website, and the wider phenomenon of “deep fried memes,” which present images (conventionally, established meme formats for other memes) with hyperbolic distortions.
-Pixellation, colour shifts, and layers of emoji (which, like the watermarks in the last panel of the *xkcd* comic, imply human intervention and not just technological deterioration) all contribute to a visual effect that makes the images “look like they've been compressed, re-uploaded, and compressed again,” implying an often incongruous long history for the content of theimage, and creating an overall effect of being “comically over-processed” (Matsakis).
+Pixellation, colour shifts, and layers of emoji (which, like the watermarks in the last panel of the *xkcd* comic, imply human intervention and not just technological deterioration) all contribute to a visual effect that makes the images “look like they've been compressed, re-uploaded, and compressed again,” implying an often incongruous long history for the content of the image, and creating an overall effect of being “comically over-processed” (Matsakis).